 Instructions

-Cook the gluten-free elbow macaroni noodles according to the package directions.
-I personally like to take 2 minutes off of the cooking time so that my pasta is al dente.
-Drain and rinse the pasta and set aside.
+Cook 12 oz(340g) gluten-free macaroni noodles according to the package directions, reducing the cook time by 2 minutes so the pasta stays al dente.
+Drain, rinse with cold water, and set aside.

-Add the cooked pasta back into the pan.
+Add the cooked pasta and fold into the cheese sauce until evenly coated.
+Serve immediately.

 Video